Credit

 Financial institutions use your credit score to determine your eligibility for loans, credit lines, and housing.
 Your credit affects your financial opportunities and how much you pay out of pocket.
 But if you haven’t yet acquired credit accounts, what credit score do you start with?
 Learn how borrowers build credit scores and if it’s possible to obtain perfect credit

-Approximately 45 million adults in the United States are “credit invisible.”
-Being credit invisible means there is insufficient data to generate a credit score.
+Approximately 45 million adults in the United States are credit invisible.2 Being credit invisible means there is insufficient data to generate a credit score.
 Having an unestablished credit score can make it difficult for consumers to take advantage of financial opportunities.
-Building a credit history will help you obtain a credit score over time.
+Building a credit history will help you establish credit scores over time.

 There are various ways you can establish a credit history.
 Still, the most common method is obtaining a credit line or loan.
 Once you get approval to borrow money, it takes about six months of activity to get your first credit score.

-You and authorized users can request to look at your credit report.
+You and authorized users can request to look at your credit reports.
 Authorized users include landlords, lenders, insurance companies, etc. There are two types of credit checks: soft and hard.

 • Hard Credit Check — A hard credit check, also known as a hard pull, decreases your credit score by a few points.
-When you apply for new credit accounts, the lender will request to view your credit report to make an approval decision.
+When you apply for new accounts such as personal loans or car loans, the lender will request to view your credit reports to make an approval decision.
 This type of inquiry will remain on your credit report for two years.

-Each of the three credit reporting agencies provides one free credit report annually.
+Each of the three credit reporting agencies provides one free credit report annually, which allows you to check your free credit score.
 To get your free credit report, you can visit the Annual Credit Report website or call 1-877-322-8228.
 You can choose how many reports to receive and which credit bureau report.
 For example, you can specifically request the Experian credit report.
 To keep an eye on your credit score throughout the year, you can request a credit report every four months.

 What Information Do Lenders See on Your Credit Report?